koutakou/NymQuest/docs/technical/state_persistence.md

 # Game State Persistence

-NymQuest includes a robust persistence system that allows the game state to be saved and recovered, ensuring continuity across server restarts.
+NymQuest includes a robust persistence system that allows the game state to be saved and recovered, ensuring continuity across server restarts and preventing data corruption.

 ## Overview